An Overview of Sexual Dysfunction

 Most types of sexual dysfunction can be corrected by treating the underlying physical or psychological problems.
 Other treatment strategies include:

 Medication — When a medication is the cause of the dysfunction, a change in the medication may help.
-Men and women with hormone deficiencies may benefit from hormone shots, pills or creams.
-For men, drugs including sildenafil (Viagra) may help improve sexual function by increasing blood flow to the penis.
+Men and women with hormone deficiencies may benefit from hormone shots, pills, or creams.
+For men, drugs, including sildenafil (Viagra®), tadalafil (Cialis®), vardenafil (Levitra®, Staxyn®), and avanafil (Stendra®) may help improve sexual function by increasing blood flow to the penis.

 Mechanical aids — Aids such as vacuum devices and penile implants may help men with erectile dysfunction (the inability to achieve or maintain an erection).
+A vacuum device (Eros) is also approved for use in women, but can be costly.
 Dilators may help women who experience narrowing of the vagina.

 Can sexual dysfunction be cured?

 The success of treatment for sexual dysfunction depends on the underlying cause of the problem.
-The outlook is good for dysfunction that is related to a treatable or reversible physical condition.
-Mild dysfunction that is related to stress, fear or anxiety often can be successfully treated with counseling, education and improved communication between partners.
+The outlook is good for dysfunction that is related to a condition that can be treated or reversed.
+Mild dysfunction that is related to stress, fear, or anxiety often can be successfully treated with counseling, education, and improved communication between partners.

 Can't find the health information you’re looking for?